Skip to main content

 Traefik Setup and SSL Configuration

-This guide covers deploying Traefik as your Kubernetes ingress controller and configuring automated SSL certificate management with Let’s Encrypt.
+This covers deploying Traefik as the ingress controller and wiring up cert-manager with Let’s Encrypt via Cloudflare.

 Deploying Traefik